milesizydorczak12/Fingerprint-Correlation/README.md

   - Saves in folder at same level as the input folder, called ```l1_feature_extractions```; will preserve subdirectory structure
   - Note: Input images should already be enhanced/binarized: we can get these from the output of the Level 2 feature extractions, under the folder ```\[l2_feature_extractions\]/enhance```

+# Data

+Dataset not included, due to NIST restrictions.
+Can be requested from [NIST](https://nigos.nist.gov/datasets/sd302/request).